Ravencaller — Neutral Card

 Table of Contents

 Ravencaller is a neutral minion.
-This card can be obtained from The Witchwood packs.
+This card was introduced with from The Witchwood and can now only be obtained through crafting.
 Below the card images, you will find explanations to help you use the card optimally in every game mode of Hearthstone.

 Ravencaller is a poor value card overall as the 2/1 body is not adequately compensated for by having two random 1-drops in your hand.
 Random 1-drops are not very powerful as a group.